nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Assigning a skill value for a linked game : `friend --skill`

-Assigns and stores the perceived skill value for the specified game with the given `GAME_ID` linked to a friend with the given `FRIEND_ID`.
+Assigns and stores the provided skill value for the specified game with the given `GAME_ID` linked to a friend with the given `FRIEND_ID`.

 Format: `friend --skill FRIEND_ID --game GAME_ID --value SKILL_VALUE`